On a small cancellation theorem of Gromov: Proof (expanded version)

+By our definitions above (Definition~\ref{def:tileofcomplex}), a tile of $\Gamma_2$ is a topological disk whose \tempgras{boundary} is labelled by some word of $R$.

-Let $D$ be a simply connected puzzle with respect to the tiles of $\Gamma$.
-We are going to show that there exists a constant $C>0$ such that for any $D$, if $D$ is van Kampen-reduced, then $D$ satisfies a linear isoperimetric inequality $\abs{\d D}\geq C\abs{D}$ where $\abs{\d D}$ is the boundary length of $D$ and $\abs{D}$ is the number of faces of $D$.
-This implies hyperbolicity (see for example~\cite{Sh}).
+We are going to show that there exists a constant $C>0$ such that any simply connected van Kampen-reduced puzzle $D$ with respect to the tiles of $\Gamma_2$ satisfies a linear isoperimetric inequality $\abs{\d D}\geq C\abs{D}$ where $\abs{\d D}$ is the \tempgras{boundary} length of $D$ and $\abs{D}$ is the number of faces of $D$.
+This implies hyperbolicity (see for example~\cite{S}).

-We can safely assume that all edges of $D$ lie on some face (there are no ``filaments'').
+We can safely assume that all edges of $D$ lie on the \tempgras{contour} of some face (roughly speaking, there are no ``filaments'').
 Indeed, filaments only improve isoperimetry.
 Generally speaking, in what follows we will never mention the possible occurrence of filaments, their treatment being immediate.

-In particular, we suppose that all vertices of $\Gamma$ are adjacent to at least two edges (or, equivalently, that any edge is adjacent to some face).
+\begin{rem} The $1/6$ assumption on pieces implies that no two distinct cycles of $\Gamma$ bear the same word. \end{rem}

-Let $e$ be an internal edge of $D$, between faces $f_1$ and $f_2$.
-As $D$ is a puzzle over the tiles of $\Gamma$, there are faces $f'_1$ and $f'_2$ of $\Gamma$ bearing the same boundary word as $f_1$ and $f_2$ respectively (maybe up to inversion).
-(Note that these faces are unique, since no two faces of $\Gamma$ can bear the same word as it would contradict the $1/6$ condition on doublets.)
+Let $e$ be an internal\footnote{i.e.\ not on the \tempgras{boundary}} edge of $D$, adjacent\footnote{We say that two faces $f_1, f_2$ of a $2$-complex are \emph{adjacent} along edge $e$ (or simply \emph{adjacent} if the mention of $e$ is unnecessary) if either $f_1\neq f_2$ and $e$ belongs to the \tempgras{contour} of both $f_1$ and $f_2$, or $f_1=f_2$ and $e$ is included twice in the \tempgras{contour} of $f_1$.} to faces $f_1$ and $f_2$.
+As $D$ is a puzzle over the tiles of $\Gamma_2$, there are faces $f'_1$ and $f'_2$ of $\Gamma_2$ bearing the same \tempgras{contour} words as $f_1$ and $f_2$ respectively (maybe up to inversion).
+These faces are unique by Remark~\ref{rem:uniquelift}.

-The edge $e$ belongs to $f_1$ and $f_2$ and thus can be lifted in $\Gamma$ either in $f'_1$ or in $f'_2$.
-Say $e$ is an \emph{edge originating from $\Gamma$} if these two lifts coincide, so that in $\Gamma$, the two faces at play are adjacent along the same edge as they are in $D$.
+The edge $e$ belongs to the \tempgras{contour} of both $f_1$ and $f_2$ and thus can be lifted in $\Gamma_2$ either in $f'_1$ or in $f'_2$.
+Say $e$ is an \emph{edge originating from $\Gamma_2$} if these two lifts coincide, so that in $\Gamma_2$, the two faces at play are adjacent along the same edge as they are in $D$.

-Any labelled complex with respect to the tiles of $\Gamma$, all edges of which originate from $\Gamma$, can thus be lifted to $\Gamma$ by lifting each of its edges.
+Any labelled complex with respect to the tiles of $\Gamma_2$, all internal edges of which originate from $\Gamma_2$, can thus be lifted to $\Gamma_2$ by lifting each of its edges.
+This lifting is unique by Remark~\ref{rem:uniquelift}.

-Note that $D$ is van Kampen-reduced if and only if there is no edge $e$ originating from $\Gamma$ and adjacent to faces $f_1$, $f_2$ such that $f'_1=f'_2$.
+Note that $D$ is van Kampen-reduced if and only if there is no edge $e$ originating from $\Gamma_2$ and adjacent to faces $f_1$, $f_2$ such that $f'_1=f'_2$.